LibreCAD/docs/guides/draw-edit.rst

 Editing Entities
 ----------------

-There are a variety of tools that can be used to modify existing entities.
-The tools cam be found in the **Tools -> Modify** menu or as a drawing tool :ref:`dock widget <widgets>`.
+There are a variety of tools that can be used to edit and modify existing entities.
+The tools are found in the **Tools -> Modify** menu or as a drawing tool :ref:`dock widget <widgets>`.
 These tools allow entities, depending on the type, to be moved, rotated, scaled, mirrored, lengths increased or decreased, divided (i.e. split), etc.  A complete list and descriptions of the tools can be found in the :ref:`Drawing Tools - Modify <tool-modify>` reference section.

-Round the lower left corner with the **Fillets** tool:
+A rounded corner can be added to the drawing's the lower left corner with the **Fillets** tool:

 ::